Supreme War Council: 5-7 November 1917

-At the Rapallo Conference, the formation of the Supreme War Council was approved by the Allied war leaders in the town of Rapallo, Italy (close to the French border).
+At the Rapallo Conference in the town of Rapallo, Italy (close to the French border), the formation of the Supreme War Council was approved by the Allied war leaders.
 The idea was thought up by the British, accepted by the French, and approved at a British War Cabinet meeting on 2 November 1917.
 It was also decided that its headquarters would be in Versailles.

 29 Nov to 3 Dec 1917

 The first Interallied Conference in France took place in Paris at the Quai d'Orsay and at The Trianon Palace Hotel conference room in Versailles.
-This was the first appearance of Prime Minister Clemenceau, who took office on 14 November 1917.
+This was the first appearance of Prime Minister Georges Clemenceau, who took office on 14 November 1917.
 The four heads of state represented were Clemenceau, David Lloyd George, Vittorio Orlando, and Colonel Edward House (for President Woodrow Wilson).
-Supporting the four were their permanent military representatives: General Maxime Weygand (France), General Henry Wilson (UK), General Luigi Cadorna (Italy) and General Tasker Bliss (US).
+Supporting the four were their permanent military representatives: General Maxime Weygand (France), General Sir Henry Wilson (UK), General Luigi Cadorna (Italy) and General Tasker Bliss (US).
 The conference ended with the drafting of eight resolutions, the most important of which was to find ways to defend the allied line.